Bloomberg-Beta/Manual/Manual.md

 Since we bet early, and expect the vast majority of our portfolio companies to fail to return much money, our winners need to be big.
 We fully expect that, if we succeed, one investment we make will return our entire fund.
 So we need to believe that every company could be that investment.

 We prefer enormous growth in modest markets to modest growth in enormous markets.
+We believe that tends to be a more reliable signal of a company's greatness -- it is harder to serve 100 customers exceptionally well than to serve 10,000 customers poorly.
+And we learned, in part from the example of Bloomberg's growth from one category of the financial industry to another, that deeply understanding each type of customer gives you an exceptional ability to lead an industry.

 ### “Control”

 We are not big fans of boards in day-zero companies.
 While we like founders having a close circle of trusted colleagues to ask for advice and we aspire to be in that trusted circle, when we imagine early-stage founders working on slide decks instead of products, it makes us feel a little ill.
+We'd rather be in your Slack or getting your Github notifications than having you prepare for meetings.

-We also feel that the cadence of board review (every couple of months, let’s say) isn’t well matched to the cadence of a day-zero company (which evolves every week or two).
+We also feel that the cadence of board review (every couple of months, let’s say) is mismatched to the cadence of a day-zero company (which evolves every week or two).
 Later on, boards can be great.
 If people don’t talk just to hear themselves talk, which each of us has been guilty of now and then.

 More generally, we are ambivalent about whether investor control is useful at all.
 We’ve seen it cut both ways.